faulander/P4S/README.md

 - Make the Shell files executables ```chmod +x *.sh```
 - Run ```./firstart.prod.sh```
 - Run ```./startapp.prod.sh```
-- Browse to http://localhost:1337/ (or Ip-Adress of server where you installed it)

 ## Usage
 - Browse to http://localhost:1337/